 DETERMINATION OF TOTAL SUGAR

-Transfer 2.1 g of material into a 250 ml flask fitted with a ground-glass joint, add 40 ml of approximately 0.1 N hydrochloric acid, attach a reflux condenser, and reflux for 4 h.
-Transfer the solution to a 400 ml beaker, rinsing the flask with about 10 ml of water, neutralize with 6 N sodium hydroxide. and continue as directed under reducing sugars, beginning with ‘Add 50 ml of alkaline cupric tartrate’ till the weight of the cuprous oxide docs not exceed 50 mg.
+G-1 Transfer 2.1 g of material into a 250 ml flask fitted with a ground-glass joint, add 40 ml of approximately 0.1 N hydrochloric acid, attach a reflux condenser, and reflux for 4 h.
+Transfer the solution to a 400 ml beaker, rinsing the flask with about 10 ml of water neutralize with 6 N sodium hydroxide and continue as directed under reducing sugars, beginning with ‘add 50 ml of alkaline cupric tartrate’ till the weight of the cuprous oxide docs not exceed 50 mg.

 ANNEX H